 | personalized medicine |

 He has authored and co-authored 39 journal publications, 50+ conference proceedings/abstract, and 20+ patents.

 He is the recipient of several IBM awards, including the Research Division Accomplishment Award (2014), Horizon Alumni Award from the University of Alberta, Natural Science and Engineering Research Council of Canada's (NSERC) PGS & PDF, a J.N.
 Tata Endowment Fellow and is a Senior Member of IEEE.

 In addition to IBM, his work is supported by the European Research Council (ERC), the European Union, SystemsX.ch - Swiss National Science Foundation.

-Previously he was a postdoctoral fellow at the microfluidics laboratory in the Department of Mechanical Engineering, Stanford University and at the Stanford Medical School, USA.
-He received both his Ph.D and M.Eng from the University of Alberta, Canada in 2008 for work done in the Depts. of Electrical Engineering and Experimental Oncology (Cross Cancer Institute).
-Prior to his graduate studies, he was as a hardware design engineer working on optical systems and the design of fault tolerant communication networks.
+Prior to joining IBM: He was a postdoctoral fellow at the Microfluidics Laboratory in the Department of Mechanical Engineering, Stanford University and at the Stanford Medical School, USA.
+He received both his Ph.D and M.Eng from the University of Alberta, Canada for work done in the Depts. of Electrical Engineering and Experimental Oncology (Cross Cancer Institute).
+Prior to his doctoral studies, he was as a hardware design engineer working on the design of fault tolerant optical communication networks.